qammod

 — Modulation order

-Modulation order, specified as a power-of-two scalar integer.
+Modulation order, specified as an positive integer power of two.
 The modulation order specifies the number of points in the signal constellation.

 Data Types: double